 I liked that the seating was central…unless your kids are really small, you can park yourself and let your kids run from activity to activity and have pretty much a 360 view of what they’re doing.
-You do have to keep an eye on them, though, because the exit isn’t controlled.
+Keep a sharp eye on your kids – the exit isn't controlled.
 The food court had decent food and hot coffee and we loved that our kids could pick and choose what they wanted to do and move from activity to activity.

 Admission is $29.95 (walk up price) but buy your tickets online to save money.
 As I mentioned before, you can buy a combo pass for both LEGOLAND and SEA LIFE Arizona Aquarium at a savings.

 The only negative I have about LEGOLAND and SEA LIFE is that the entries are disorganized.
 We had passes in hand in advance of our visit and we had to stand in line with everyone else who was buying tickets.
 If there had been a line for people who already had their tickets like there is at most theme parks, it would have been great.
 We found the line process at LEGOLAND to be very confusing.
 There was one line for admissions and one line to buy tickets and a third line that we weren’t able to figure out…we asked two different employees and got two different answers.

 But, the kids’ enjoyment of both places outweighed the chaotic entry process…just bring an extra dose of patience.
 For more info, visit their website.